 “Doing these things, it helps us to change the narrative of Muskegon,” Rake continued.
 “If we focus on the positive, like the hiking club and beach cleanups, it shows people the good side of Muskegon.
 One thing my dad has always instilled in me is you should always try to make where you live better.
 That’s what we’re trying to do.”

-Rake will soon announce more specific details about the mid-August soft opening, but, so far we know it will include the release of about five or six beers and, of course, a chance for the public to get a glimpse of the expansive finished interior and beer garden for the first time.
+Rake’s soft opening will include four beers and, of course, a chance for the public to get a glimpse of the expansive finished interior and beer garden for the first time.

 Meant to evoke the sense that you’re sitting in the woods while at Rake, the brewery’s interior includes furniture made from beer barrels, a four-foot-by-20-foot frame with tree branches—from which they’ll hang placards to show what’s on draft, Cobb’s floral mural, and more.